 Read about how we helped one client claim compensation for his work-related hearing loss and tinnitus in our industrial hearing loss case study.

 It is also possible to experience hearing loss through clinical negligence.
 One example is illnesses such as meningitis.
 If this illness is diagnosed too late and hearing loss results then you could have a claim for compensation.

 How much compensation for hearing loss will depend on how profoundly affected the child is.
 Hearing plays a key role in the language and development in children and compensation amounts need to reflect the lack of this vital lifeline any sufferer has had taken away.

 The below figures will give you a broad indication of how much compensation for hearing loss you may receive.

-To learn more about compensation for hearing loss, please contact our friendly team who will be happy to speak to you about your hearing loss claim.
+If you would like to learn more about compensation for hearing loss then please contact one of our team who will be happy to speak with you about your hearing loss claim.
 We operate a *no win no fee compensation policy, meaning that all of the compensation will be yours.
-Get in touch today on 0800 342 3206 or fill in our online claim form.
+Please contact our personal injury claims team today on 0800 342 3206 or fill in our online claim form.

 If you have suffered as a result of an accident that wasn’t your fault, you could be entitled to make a personal injury claim for compensation.

 Contact Jefferies’ no win, no fee solicitors on our national accident helpline above or complete our quick online enquiry form.
 One of our team of experienced specialists will get in touch to discuss your prospect of claiming for accidents or injuries, in confidence.